-Consistent with the Company's earnings release on March 10, 2009, and, based on information of which the Company is currently aware, the Company is projecting 2009 earnings per diluted share to be between \$1.40 and \$1.70, but actual results could vary significantly from this target.
-The current conditions make it difficult to predict what full-year volume trends for shipments and depletions will be.
+Consistent with the Company's prior guidance and based on information of which the Company is currently aware and its projection that 2009 depletions will be flat to 2008, the Company continues to project 2009 earnings per diluted share of between \$1.40 and \$1.70, but actual results could vary significantly from this target.
+The current conditions make it especially difficult to predict what full-year volume trends for shipments and depletions will be.
 The Company is committed to maintaining volume and healthy pricing, and is prepared to invest to accomplish this, even if these investments cause short term earnings decreases.

-The Company continues to evaluate 2009 capital expenditures and now expects them to be between \$15.0 million and \$25.0 million.
-This amount includes approximately \$7.0 million of carryover projects committed to in 2008 at the Pennsylvania Brewery and mostly completed during the first quarter of 2009.
+The Company continues to evaluate 2009 capital expenditures and continues to expect them to be between \$15.0 million and \$25.0 million.
+This amount includes approximately \$7.0 million of carryover projects committed to in 2008 at the Pennsylvania Brewery and mostly completed during the first half of 2009.
 The Company is focused on projects that will increase efficiency and productivity at its breweries.
 Decisions as to which projects will actually be undertaken will depend, in part, on their projected returns on investment.
 Accordingly, actual 2009 capital expenditures may well be different from these estimates.